AnthonyLaiRH/DiscordGameBot/README.md

   Type in !hit to get another card and !stand to stop Type !stop to reset back to needing to run !blackjack

+NOTE: to get this bot to work in your server, make sure to change the token value in auth.json to your token before proceeding to add the bot.